 Ewing was disappointed to see his team come out flat in the first half and fall behind early.
 “At home in front of one of the largest crowds we’ve had in here, we’ve got to come up with that,” he said.

 Butler took its largest lead of the game (11) off a Baldwin layup with 11 minutes left in the game.
 The Hoyas also found themselves in foul trouble early, with Butler getting in the bonus with 11:25 to play.

-Still, the Hoyas showed some grit and fought their way back to only being down by two, but they would not get any closer than that.
+Still, the Hoyas showed some grit and fought their way back to a two-point gap, but they would not get any closer than that.
 With 4:25 left, Pickett hit a jumper for two to make the score 66-64, Butler, but less than a minute later, after an Akinjo defensive rebound to get the ball back, Pickett turned the ball over with a pass out of bounds.
 They came within two again with 20 seconds left, when Akinjo drained two free throws for his only two points of the game, but Baldwin sealed it at the line.